Energinet-DataHub/green-energy-hub/docs/architecture-decision-record/ADR-0002-decision-on-how-to-convert-from-ebix-to-cim-standards.md

-# ADR0002 Decision on how to convert from Ebix to CIM standards
+# ADR-0002 Decision on how to convert from Ebix to CIM standards

-* Status: [Accepted] - But needs to be re-written following decisions regarding use of Ebix vs. CIM
+* Status: accepted - But needs to be re-written following decisions regarding use of Ebix vs. CIM
 * Deciders: Martin F. Hansen, René Thyge Nielsen, Daniel Bjerring Jørgensen, Søren Søndergaard
 * Date: 2021-03-18 (PI4 Planning event)